ZSShen/VimIDE/README.md

 ### [Monota]
 Enhanced ***Monokai-like*** color scheme for c++.

-### [PowerLine]
+### [AirLine]
-PowerLine allows you to create better-looking, more functional Vim status bar.
+AirLine allows you to create better-looking, more functional Vim status bar.

 ### [NERDTree]
 NERDTree works as the ***project drawer*** which helps you to explore filesystem and to open files and directories.